ddiLab/SageEdu/enviSensor/readme.md

 * A jupyter notebook demonstrating and explaining how to take readings from the sensor

+<h2>changeAlert.ipynb</h2>

+* A jupyter notebook containing code that calculates the normal state of the enviornment, then alerts you if there are abnormal changes in the enviornment

 <h2>collectData.py</h2>

 * A python script that takes readings of humidity, air pressure, temperature, and gas resistance every minute for given amount of minutes and saves it to a csv file
 * Run the scrip by running the following command:
   `python3 collectData.py BURN_IN_MINS RUN_MINS FILE_NAME`
   * `BURN_IN_MINS` is the number of minutes you want the sensor to burn in
       * The burn in proccess takes readings from the sensor once a second
   * `MINS` is the number of minutes you want the script to run
   * `FILE_NAME` is the name of the file you want the date to be stored in.
 This should end in ".csv"
 * For example, run the following command to burn in for 20 minutes then collect data for an hour and save it to a file called `hour_data.csv`: